kjiwa/sportszone-exporter/README.md

   --season_id: The Sportszone season ID.
     (an integer)
   --sportszone_url: The base Sportszone URL.
+  --team_cowboy_password: Team Cowboy password.
+If this is not provided, then a
+    secure prompt will be presented.
+  --team_cowboy_private_key: Team Cowboy API private key.
+  --team_cowboy_public_key: Team Cowboy API public key.
+  --team_cowboy_team_name: Team Cowboy team name.
+  --team_cowboy_username: Team Cowboy username.
   --team_id: The Sportszone team ID.
     (an integer)
   --url: The URL of a schedule page.
+If this is provided, then the other
+    Sportszone parameters are inferred from it.

 gflags:
   --flagfile: Insert flag definitions from the given file into the command line.
     (default: '')